RGB-OS/RGB-Node/README.md

 ## Architecture design

-The RGB Node follows a clean separation of concerns inspired by the ThunderStack architecture:

 - Client wallets interact with the RGB Node over a simple REST API.
 This keeps wallet apps lightweight while enabling full RGB functionality.
 - The node encapsulates RGB state and PSBT construction using `rgb-lib`.
 Private keys remain with the client or an external signer.